 I coated them with a brown sugar/spice rub, seared them to achieve a nice crust, spread chile braise over top and then let a low and slow oven work it’s magic to create these tender and delicious short rib tacos.

-For the chile-braise, I used chile paste instead of chile powder.
+For the chile-braise, I used chili paste instead of chile powder for a deeper, richer flavor.
 I easily adapted this recipe from Serious Eats using the dried chiles I could get my hands on (Ancho, Guajillo and New Mexico).
 However, feel free to use chili powder as indicated in the recipe.

 - 3 pounds beef short ribs